Black squirrel: In culture

 Black squirrels have been adopted by several cities and post-secondary institutions in the United States for the purposes of public relations branding, often making the black morphs a mascot.

 The city of Marysville, Kansas, adopted the black morph squirrels as an official mascot of the city in 1972, and the "Black Squirrel Song" becoming the town's official anthem in 1987.
 The same legislation that made it an official mascot provided the "mascots" the freedom to trespass on all city property, "immunity" from all traffic regulations, and the "first pick of all black walnuts growing within the city".
 Marysville is one of several communities in the United States that have enacted specific legislation to protect the black morph populations, given their low frequency south of the Great Lakes.
 Other cities that provide legal protection for black squirrels include Council Bluffs, Iowa; which enacted an ordinance that discourages attempts to threaten them.

-Several American post-secondary institutions and/or their athletic programs use a black squirrel as their mascot, including Albion College and the Haverford College Fords.

 Several universities also use a black squirrel as an "unofficial" mascot or symbol for their institutions for public relations purposes.
-The black squirrels has been used as an "unofficial" mascot of Kent State University, and the county it resides in since the late 20th century.
-Kent State University hosts an annual "Black Squirrel Festival," a festival that commemorates the introduction of the species on the university campus in 1961.
+Post-secondary institutions typically adopt the black squirrel as an informal mascot for branding purposes, in an effort to further their recognition and visibility and to present an image of a "fun college campus".
+The black squirrel has been used as an "unofficial" mascot of Kent State University and Portage County, Ohio, since the late 20th century.
+Kent State University hosts an annual Black Squirrel Festival, which commemorates the introduction of the species on the university campus in 1961.
 In 2009, a statue of a black squirrel was unveiled on the campus.
 The Kent State University Press named a trade imprint Black Squirrel Books, after the black morph eastern gray squirrels that inhabit its campus.
-Other post-secondary that have also attracted print and digital publicity for its relationship with black squirrels includes Augustana College, the College of Wooster, and Sarah Lawrence College.
-Post-secondary institutions typically adopt the black squirrel as an informal mascot for branding purposes, in an effort to further their recognition and visibility, and to present an image of a "fun college campus".
+Other post-secondary institutions that have also attracted print and digital publicity for their relationship with black squirrels includes Augustana College, the College of Wooster, and Sarah Lawrence College.
+The athletics program for Haverford College, the Haverford Fords, also adopted the black squirrel as an official mascot.